Novosvitlivka, Luhansk Oblast

+Since 2014, Krasnodon Raion, including Novosvitlivka, has been controlled by forces of the Luhansk People's Republic (LPR / LNR).

+Following the 2022 annexation referendums in Russian-occupied Ukraine, Russia has claimed the settlement as part of their LNR / LPR.

 War in Donbas

-Since 2014, Krasnodon Raion has been controlled by forces of the Luhansk People's Republic.

-The town is strategically positioned such that the Ukrainian ATO (Anti-Terrorist Operations) forces occupied it on August 15, 2014, to try to stop the humanitarian aid convoy from Russia to arrive to the people of South-Eastern Ukraine.
+The town is strategically positioned such that the Ukrainian ATO (Anti-Terrorist Operations) forces occupied it on August 15, 2014, to try to stop the "humanitarian aid convoy" from Russia to arrive to the people of South-Eastern Ukraine.